 The Digitilt AT is a MEMS-based system that is lightweight and easy to carry.
-The rental includes ah AT probe, a control cable that is mounted on a reel, and a blue-tooth tablet.
+The rental includes the AT probe, a control cable mounted on a reel, and a blue-tooth tablet.
 The cable has numbered depth marks which helps prevent mistakes in the survey.

 The battery in the reel can power the probe for 10 to 12 hours, but battery life in the tablet can be much shorter if you need to turn up the brightness on the display.